Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

-We will first show that the greedy farthest-first traversal is optimal in ultrametrics.
-After this, we will see a simple algorithm for accomplishing it in $\texttt{Sort}(n)$ time.
-Lastly, we will prove that the optimal $k$-center solutions are hierarchical.

-We first show that farthest-first traversal is optimal for every choice of $k$.
-Assume for contradiction that the greedy $k$-center solution $\bC_g$ is not optimal.
-Then there must be another clustering $\bC_o$ of $k$ centers that is \emph{actually} optimal, i.e. $\cost_{\infty}(T, \bC_o) < \cost_{\infty}(T, \bC_g)$.
-These two solutions must differ by at least one unmarked node.
-Of those nodes that are unmarked in $\bC_o$ but marked in $\bC_g$, let $\eta$ be the one with the largest value (with ties broken arbitrarily).
-This means that $\cost_\infty(T, \bC_o) = d(\text{parent}(\eta))$.
-However, $\bC_g$ \emph{has} marked $\eta$ \emph{and every other node with larger value}.
-Therefore, we must have $\cost_\infty(T, \bC_g) \leq d(\text{parent}(\eta))$.
-This gives the desired contradiction.
-Interestingly, this correctness proof does not depend on \emph{which} leaf gets chosen as the center in a subtree -- just that one leaf is chosen.

-We now show that the farthest-first traversal can be executed in LCA-trees in $\texttt{Sort}(n)$ time.
-The main idea is as follows: for every internal node, we must assign it one leaf as its \emph{corresponding center}.
-We then sort the internal nodes by their values and place these corresponding centers one at a time.
-If a set of nodes has equal values, then all of their centers must be placed before the cost can decrease.
-Thus, ties can be broken arbitrarily.
+\begin{lemma} There exists an algorithm that performs farthest-first traversal in an LCA-tree in $\texttt{Sort}(n)$ time. \end{lemma}

+\begin{proof} Before providing the algorithm, we first give an overview of the ideas which facilitate it.
+Assume we have placed $k-1$ centers and are placing the $k$-th one.
+If the cost is induced by node $\eta$, then this means that at least one of $\eta$'s children is marked and at least one is unmarked.
+Let $\eta_m$ be the marked one and $\eta_u$ be the unmarked one.
+We must therefore place a center in $T[\eta_u]$ in order to shrink the cost induced by $d(\eta)$.
+We refer to the leaf where this center will be placed as $\eta$'s \emph{corresponding center}.

-Algorithm \ref{alg:ultrametric_kcenter} does precisely this.
-It uses Algorithm \ref{alg:corresp_centers} as a subroutine to find the corresponding centers for the internal nodes.
-This is done by depth-first-search: at any given node $\eta$, Algorithm \ref{alg:ultrametric_kcenter} assigns $\eta$'s corresponding center as the corresponding center of its first child.
-For $\eta$'s remaining children that were not chosen, we store their value in a global dictionary.
+Thus, our algorithm must separate the nodes in the tree into two components. \emph{Either} a node gets marked when a center is placed in its parent's subtree \emph{or} it will have a center placed in its subtree.
+This partitioning is accomplished by Algorithm \ref{alg:corresp_centers}: at a given node $\eta$, Algorithm \ref{alg:ultrametric_kcenter} assigns $\eta$'s corresponding center as the corresponding center of its left-most child.
+For $\eta$'s remaining children, we store their value in a global dictionary.
 Algorithm \ref{alg:corresp_centers} finally returns the dictionary of nodes in the tree and their values.
-Algorithm \ref{alg:ultrametric_kcenter} concludes by sorting these nodes by their values from largest to smallest and placing the corresponding centers in this order.

-The bottleneck of Algorithm \ref{alg:ultrametric_kcenter} is the sorting, which occurs in $\texttt{Sort}(n) > O(n)$ time.
-The other steps run in $O(n)$ time.
-Lastly, placing centers in this way must be hierarchical.
-Every placed center corresponds to an unmarked node $\eta$ in the tree.
-Since every leaf in $T[\eta]$ belonged to the same cluster, placing a new center only splits one cluster at a time.
+This requires a single depth-first search and therefore Algorithm \ref{alg:corresp_centers} runs in $O(n)$ time.